HartharnSam/HartharnSam.github.io/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/ShoalingWaveTS.webp
   caption: "Time series of the passage of an Internal Solitary Wave"
-excerpt: "Studying the physical ocean processes through laboratory experiments and lab-scale simulations."
+excerpt: "Studying physical ocean processes through laboratory experiments and lab-scale simulations."
 intro:
   - excerpt: "I am a researcher at Northumbria University in the Department of Geography and Environmental Sciences.
 I have an interest in understanding the physical processes in the ocean, and how they interact with different elements of the earth system.
 In particular, I research the processes surrounding the ice in the polar oceans, investigating the interactions between ice shelves ice and buoyant meltwater plumes in the laboratory (and laboratory scale numerical modelling)."